 Table 2 reports summary descriptive statistics from our data.
 The table reports aggregate changes in farm size and agricultural productivity between the 1984-85 and the 2003-04 rounds as well as the corresponding changes by crop type.
-We note a shift from food-crop farms to cash-crop farms.
-Given that the set of farms is the same in each year, this indicates that some farmers switched from producing food crops to cash crops.9 In 1984-85 cash-crop farms are on average larger (more than double in average farm size) and more productive (almost 3 times more) than food crop farms.
+We note a shift from food crop to cash crop farms since the set of farms is the same in each year.
+In 1984-85, cash-crop farms are on average larger (more than double in average farm size) and more productive (almost 3 times more) than food crop farms.
 Also, average farm size falls for both types of crops while labor productivity increases for both (although these effects are more pronounced for food crop farms).
 We also note that for all farms, average farm size dropped by 18% while labor productivity increased by 45%.
 This is consistent with the aggregate data reported earlier.
-Why this happens is not obvious at first sight since the tendency is for average farm size to increase as productivity rises and labor moves out of agriculture (see for instance Adamopoulos and Restuccia 2014b).
+Why this happens is not obvious at first sight since the tendency is for average farm size to increase as productivity rises and labor moves out of agriculture (Adamopoulos and Restuccia, 2014).